abdulrahman20242/File-Organizer_v2/README.md

     cd File-Organizer_v2
     ```

-2. Make sure you have a compatible Python version installed (Python 3.12 is recommended for best library compatibility, though the app also runs on 3.13).
+2. Make sure you have a compatible Python version installed (Python 3.12 is recommended for best library compatibility).

 3. Install the required libraries using pip:
     ```bash